Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 • Teen living at a different address (college, independent living)

-• Parent has extensive violations or recent violations on record
+• Parent has extensive violations on record

 • State laws require separate policies for emancipated minors